-Jose Luis Diaz Sanchez, Aristomene Varoudakis 06 February 2014
+Jose Luis Dias Sanchez, Aristomene Varoudakis, 06 February 2014

 External imbalances within the Eurozone grew substantially between the introduction of the euro in 1999 and the global financial crisis of 2008–09.
 Using new empirical evidence, this column argues that imbalances in the Eurozone periphery were mainly driven by a domestic demand boom, triggered by greater financial integration, with changes in the periphery’s competitiveness playing only a minor role.
 Internal devaluation may thus have been of limited effectiveness in restoring external balances, although better external competitiveness may eventually boost medium-term growth.

 Francesco Pappadà, Yanos Zylberberg, 03 February 2014

 Greece’s austerity package included an unprecedented increase in the VAT rate, but the resulting increase in revenue was much lower than expected.
 This column links this disappointing result to the ‘transparency response’ of firms to higher tax rates.
 In countries like Greece with poor tax monitoring, firms face a tradeoff when deciding whether to declare their activity.
 Transparency is a necessary condition for accessing external finance, but it also means having to pay tax.
 Improving credit conditions for small and medium-size Greek firms might shift this tradeoff in favour of transparency.